-- Use key words.
-Nearly 20% of all voice search queries are triggered by a combination of 25 keywords.
+A combination of approximately 25 key words triggers nearly 20% of all voice search queries.
 These consist mainly of question words like “how” or “what” and adjectives like “best” or “easy” (seoClarity).
 Using these words—but not forcing them—will help your content rank higher for voice-based results.

-- Clean up your online profile: Make sure your content is current by eliminating duplicate pages, outdated contact information, and old operating hours.
+Make your content current by eliminating duplicate pages, outdated contact information, and old operating hours.

 How do voice-search users interact with your brand?
 It’s a question worth thinking about.
 Connect with us at Shamrock if you’d like to talk about voice content strategy.